jeremydaly/lambda-api/README.md

 })
 ```

+Any combination of rules can be provided to customize sampling behavior.
+Note that each rule tracks requests and velocity separately, which could limit the number of samples for infrequently accessed routes.

 ## Middleware
 The API supports middleware to preprocess requests before they execute their matching routes.
 Middleware is defined using the `use` method and requires a function with three parameters for the `REQUEST`, `RESPONSE`, and `next` callback.
 For example: